UST-EDMM/edmm/edmm-core/src/main/java/io/github/edmm/plugins/salt/README.md

 The /slat/top.sls file must be modified to meet the needs of the specific infrastructure.

-For now, the ip addresses are generated statically and entered in the minion configuration scripts manually.
+For now, the IP addresses are generated statically and entered in the minion configuration scripts manually.